Vedanta: Hindu traditions

 Vedanta, adopting ideas from other orthodox (āstika) schools, became the most prominent school of Hinduism.
 Vedanta traditions led to the development of many traditions in Hinduism.
 Sri Vaishnavism of south and southeastern India is based on Ramanuja's Vishishtadvaita Vedanta.
 Ramananda led to the Vaishnav Bhakti Movement in north, east, central and west India.
 This movement draws its philosophical and theistic basis from Vishishtadvaita.
 A large number of devotional Vaishnavism traditions of east India, north India (particularly the Braj region), west and central India are based on various sub-schools of Bhedabheda Vedanta.
 Advaita Vedanta influenced Krishna Vaishnavism in the northeastern state of Assam.
 The Madhva school of Vaishnavism found in coastal Karnataka is based on Dvaita Vedanta.

 Āgamas, the classical literature of Shaivism, though independent in origin, show Vedanta association and premises.
 Of the 92 Āgamas, ten are (dvaita) texts, eighteen (bhedabheda), and sixty-four (advaita) texts.
 While the Bhairava Shastras are monistic, Shiva Shastras are dualistic.
 Isaeva (1995) finds the link between Gaudapada's Advaita Vedanta and Kashmir Shaivism evident and natural.
 Tirumular, the Tamil Shaiva Siddhanta scholar, credited with creating "Vedanta–Siddhanta" (Advaita Vedanta and Shaiva Siddhanta synthesis), stated, "becoming Shiva is the goal of Vedanta and Siddhanta; all other goals are secondary to it and are vain."

 Shaktism, or traditions where a goddess is considered identical to Brahman, has similarly flowered from a syncretism of the monist premises of Advaita Vedanta and dualism premises of Samkhya–Yoga school of Hindu philosophy, sometimes referred to as Shaktadavaitavada (literally, the path of nondualistic Shakti).

 Influence on Western thinkers

 An exchange of ideas has been taking place between the western world and Asia since the late 18th century as a result of colonization of parts of Asia by Western powers.
 This also influenced western religiosity.
 The first translation of Upanishads, published in two parts in 1801 and 1802, significantly influenced Arthur Schopenhauer, who called them the consolation of his life.
 He drew explicit parallels between his philosophy, as set out in The World as Will and Representation, and that of the Vedanta philosophy as described in the work of Sir William Jones.
 Early translations also appeared in other European languages.
 Influenced by Śaṅkara's concepts of Brahman (God) and māyā (illusion), Lucian Blaga often used the concepts marele anonim (the Great Anonymous) and cenzura transcendentă (the transcendental censorship) in his philosophy.

+Paul Deussen, influenced by Schopenhauer, elevated Indian philosophy, particularly Advaita Vedanta, within German idealism and Indology.
+His works, including those on history of philosophy and Upanishad translations, portrayed Vedanta as the core of Indian thought, shaping 20th century scholarship.
+Deussen upheld Advaita as the original truth and acknowledged variations like Visistadvaita and Dvaita.
+He proposed a six-stage regression model tracing philosophy's decline from monistic idealism to realism and theism, paralleling Indian and Greek traditions.